 Those people looking for a lunchtime Pilates class?
 Those are actually your customers.

 You can use information from Google to find out what those queries are, as I did, but you can also make a list of the questions people ask you on the phone or through your email form.
-You can talk with your clients, patients, and customers and ask what made them decide to come to you.
+Talk with your clients, patients, and customers and ask what made them decide to come to you.
 You can watch the discussions in social media.
 Pick one of those queries.

-Then make sure you have the best page on the web for that query.
+Then make sure you have the best page on the web for that query:

 - the most informative page

 Realistically, you might not be able to do that.
 If you’ve got a page for lunchtime Pilates classes but your competitor down the street has a beautifully-written page with extensive research on lunchtime Pilates, eight interactive videos, and a link to their testimonials page, which has 33 four- and five-star reviews garnered over the past decade, you may have some catching up to do.